These semi-sweet blood orange muffins with chocolate chips use seasonal fruit and make a delicious healthy breakfast or snack.

 - Almond flakes for sprinkling on top

-- Combine the flour, ground almonds and baking powder and set aside.
+- Combine the flour, ground almonds and baking powder, stir thoroughly using a whisk and set aside.

 - Whisk together the egg, 2 tablespoons of sugar and oil.
 Add the milk and stir well.
 Add the flour mixture all at once and stir a little.
 Add the orange pieces, chocolate chips and continue stirring until the dry ingredients are no longer visible (don't overstir).